 A recent survey by Indeed found that hiring volume will continue to increase in 2018.
 61% of recruiters expect to hire more people in 2018 than they did in 2017, while 29% expect to maintain current headcount, and only 10% are planning to reduce their hiring.

 Increased hiring volumes clearly means that recruitment teams will remain busy and completely involved in the process.
-To lessen the burden and pressure of hiring top talent within projected deadlines, there will be a need to invest in recruitment technology and get HR tools that can simplify the process.
+To lessen the burden and pressure of hiring top talent within projected deadlines, there will be a need to invest in recruitment technology and get online HR tools that can simplify the process.
 This will help meeting hiring goals achievable.

 Another challenge would be to implement the right ways to optimize conversion rate in hiring.